jhoelzel/jhoelzel.github.io/_posts/2022-08-06-using-exitcodes-to-wait-for-infra.md

 This is especially the case when you are "terraforming" or "ansibleling" bare metal clusters and would like the your backup cluster to provision itself completely.

-The easiest way, to achieve this is to make use of the return code of the ping command.
+The easiest way to achieve this, is to make use of the return code of the ping command.

 ## What are return codes